LocalRobots/Backend/README.md

-## Previous Challenges
+## Webots Challenges

+<summary>Purpose</summary>
+## About The Project
+This is a Bradley University CS capstone project, currently designing and developing robot prototypes and testing thereof for usage in a related Bradley AI course.
+Feedback to this repository in labeling points of improvement will help to benefit current and future students usage of this project's and it's outcomes.

+!!!This Project Documentation is currently in development and subject to change!!!

+*future screenshots*

 <details>
  <summary>Webots Setup</summary>
   <ol>

- ## About The Project
-This is a CS capstone project that is currently designing a new robot for your AI class.
-We need help getting feedback on the usefulness of the virtual robot, so getting that feedback from current students will help future students.

-The virtual world is currently in development and these GitHub instructions were set up in less than a week, so your task this week is to download Webots (the program used for simulating the robot)

-*I will add screenshots in the future*
+<summary>Webots Setup</summary>
 ## Webots Setup

-Go to Webot's site [https://cyberbotics.com/](https://cyberbotics.com/) here and click the download button.
+Webot's site can be found at [https://cyberbotics.com/](https://cyberbotics.com/) where you will find the installer download on the homepage.

-If you aren't on Windows, you'll need to click the arrow next to the download button to specify which installer you want.
+Confirm the correct operating system installer as shown below the download button, using the arrow dropdown menu next to the download button if it does not match your system.

 * Run the installer you just downloaded
-* On Windows, you might get the Windows protected your PC.
-Click "More info" then run anyways
+* On Windows, in the case of an 'Windows protected your PC' warning prompt, click on 'More info' and then confirm to run
-* Follow the installer instructions
+* Follow the install wizard dialogues and installations to finish setting up Webots!
-* After installing, uncheck "Launch Webots," then click finish

-Once you've installed Webots, clone this GitHub to your PC.

 ## Understanding Webots

-Let's start by opening up Webots
+Let's start by opening up the Webots tutorial world:

-* In the file explorer open up the file from this GitHub at ...AI-Robots-Challenges\Webots\worlds\moose_demo.wbt
+* In the file explorer open up the 'world' file from this repository located at "...AI-Robots-Challenges\Webots\worlds\moose_demo.wbt"
-* When you open up Webots for the first time, choose which theme you like, and press "Start Webots with the selected theme."
+* When you open up Webots for the first time, you'll be prompted to choose a theme, continue by selecting 'Start Webots with the selected theme'
-* Close out of the guided tutorial window

-The word you opened up is one of Webot's demo worlds.
-In this world, the robot moves back and forth hitting checkpoints.
-Let's start by explaining how to control your camera in Webots.
+* Congrats, you've successfully loaded the world!
+Here you can get accustomed to the environment and interface
 * To rotate the camera, hold left-click while moving your mouse inside the simulation window
 * To move the camera, hold right-click while moving your mouse inside the simulation window

-Once you've tried controlling the camera, let's control the simulation by looking at other windows.
+This 'world' you opened up is one of Webot's open source demo worlds.
+Here, the robot demonstates simple movement ai that traverses between defined checkpoints.

+Take note of some important features of the interface:
+* The left side of the interface contains the hierarchy of nodes (similar to objects)
+* The right side contains the built in text editor section where you can edit scripts inside the program
-* Above the simulation window, you'll see a bunch of icons, you can see what they do by hovering over them
+* Above the simulation window, you'll find the main functions for the simulation, tooltip information is displayed when hovered over the different functions
-* The most useful buttons are the pause/play simulation button.
-Click the pause button between all the arrows to pause the simulation
-* To the left of that, click the |<< button or the reset simulation button
+* The 'pause/play' function starts or pauses the current world simulation
-* Because you paused the simulation before you reset it, it will start paused until you press play again.
-Now go back to where the pause button was and press play

-To the left of the simulation, you have all your objects.
-To the right, you have the built-in text editor for your robot.
-Next week we will cover how to use them.
+* To the left of that, the '|<<' function resets the time of the simulation to 0
+* Pausing the simulation before resetting will keep the simulation in a paused state after resetting

-## Task
+ ## GitHub Setup

-There is no task or anything you need to turn in this week.
-If you are having trouble installing Webots, let Dr. Grichnik know.
+ If you are a student or someone that would like to go through the challenges yourself, creating your own clone of the repository can be accomplished as follows:
+ * Download and install 'Github Desktop' from [https://desktop.github.com/](https://desktop.github.com/)
+ * Go to 'File' -> 'Clone a repository', and the after selecting the URL tab input the URL of this repository, otherwise on the Github webpage of the repository, click the '<> Code' dropdown and select 'Open with Github Desktop'
+ * Once cloned, you now have your own version of the project and upload your personal projects to your own Github

+ Now that you have the project files, you may explore the various challenges and worlds provided.
+The first challenge is located at "...AI-Robots-Challenges\Webots\worlds\FirstChallenge.wbt".

 ---

+Provided below are the student challenges, designed to help student's understanding of various AI principle and test code for their robots functionality before transferring to the physical hardware.

  </ol>
 </details>